-From the Audio Channels list, select Stereo, Quadraphonic, 5.1 Surround, or 7.1 Surround according to the type of speaker configuration you wish to set up.
-Then follow the on-screen instructions to complete.
+On the Speaker screen, click the Speaker Configuration tab.
+In the Speaker Configuration list, select Stereo, Quadraphonic, 5.1 Speaker, or 7.1 Speaker according to the type of speaker configuration you wish to set up.
+Then the speaker setup is completed.